cptrodgers/cptrodgers.github.io/_posts/2020-12-11-actix-tips.md

     fn handle(&mut self, _: PrintOne, ctx: &mut Self::Context) -> Self::Result {
         let task = async {
 			sleep(Duration::from_millis(500)).await;
             print_one().await;
         };

-				// Actix will spawn new thread and wait for complete this task
+		// Actix will spawn new future and wait for complete this task
 		// It means incoming message should wait at least 0.5s
 		// for complete this task
         wrap_future::<_, Self>(task).wait(ctx);
     }
 }